How to Crochet Daisy Flower

 7. Slip Stitch

-To finish off the daisy flower, you will need to do a slip stitch into each of the stitches across.
+To finish off the daisy flower, you will need to slip the stitch across each of the stitches.
 To do this, insert your hook into the next stitch and then wrap the yarn around your hook once.
 Next, pull the yarn through both loops on your hook.
 This will create a slip stitch.
 Repeat this step until you have reached the end of the row.

 8. Finish Off